alsabbag/wumpus-prolog/README.md

 ## Mainline

 ### start

-This is the entry point of the program (invoked using ?-start).
-The query "start" (invoked from the command line) discovers and invokes the "start" rule to prove the query.
-The start rule executes the init and take_steps clauses to respond to the query.
+This rule is the entry point of the program (invoked using ?-start).
+The query *start* (invoked from the command line) discovers and invokes the *start* rule to prove the query.
+This rule executes the init and take_steps clauses to respond to the query.
 The rule is proven if the init and take_steps clauses succeed (as well as the format statements that print to the console).
 The predicate "take_steps" either succeeds or fails depending on the fate of the agent in the game.

 ```
 start :-